KenZync/joyful-skin/README.md

 # joyful-skin
 Skin for SUSPlayer

-Air and Effects are from the Default Skin
+Unfinished, some parts are from the Default Skin

 The main font used is ["Raleway Extra Bold"](http://https://fonts.google.com/specimen/Raleway "Raleway Extra Bold")